10LB Buckeye 11340 - ABC Dry Chemical Fire Extinguisher

 | Valve | Anodized Aluminum |

-To maintain OSHA fire extinguisher compliance and ensure your facility remains insurance-eligible, the 11340 must follow a strict protocol:
+To maintain NFPA 10 compliance and ensure your facility remains insurance-eligible, the 11340 must follow a strict maintenance protocol:

-- Monthly Visual Inspection: Verify the fire extinguisher pressure gauge is in the "Green" zone and the safety pin is secured.
-Ensure the fire extinguisher nozzle is clear of warehouse dust.
+- Monthly Visual Inspection: Verify the pressure gauge is in the green zone and the safety pin is secured with a tamper seal.
+Ensure the nozzle is clear of dust or debris.
+Confirm inspection tags are current.

-- Annual Professional Service: A technician must conduct an examination and verify the chemical's fluidity to prevent dry chemical packing.
+- Annual Professional Service: A certified technician must conduct an examination and verify the chemical's fluidity to prevent dry chemical packing from settling over time.

-- 6-Year Internal Maintenance: Every six years, the agent must be recovered and the internal components must be inspected—a standard for commercial fire safety equipment.
+- 6-Year Internal Maintenance: Every six years, the agent must be recovered and the internal components inspected per NFPA 10.

 - 12-Year Hydrostatic Test: Mandatory to verify the structural integrity of the steel pressure vessel.